rzk-lang/sHoTT/src/simplicial-hott/08-covariant.rzk.md

       is-covariant-is-naive-left-fibration A C)
 ```

-## Total space of a covariant family over a Segal type
+## Total type of a covariant family over a Segal type

-We prove that the total space of a covariant family over a Segal type is a Segal
+We prove that the total type of a covariant family over a Segal type is a Segal
 type.
 We split the proof into intermediate steps.
 Let `A` be a type and a type
 family `#!rzk C : A → U`.